GNUnet-Mirror/GNUnet/doc/documentation/README.txt

      within the @url{} / @uref{}.

 3. Do not use tab characters (see chapter 2.1 texinfo manual)

+4. Use neutral language and third person perspective in the text
 * What's left to do

 - Which Texlive modules are needed?
 Decrease the size.